 Maria, born in South Africa in 1891, had been educated in a Scottish Convent, when her mother decided an English education would be the best for her children.
 Following school Bird studied the Dalcroze Eurhythmics method of music and dance under Emile Jaques-Dalcroze in Dessau, Germany, during which time she became an accomplished young musical composer and pianist.

-Lingstrom was born in Chelsea in 1893 and attended the Central School of Arts and Crafts which she left as a published author of her first book.
+Lingstrom was born in Chelsea in 1893 and attended the Central School of Arts and Crafts which she left as a graduate and published author of her first book.

 Just after the Second World War she joined the editorial team of the children’s magazine ‘Junior’, whose writers included George Orwell and Maria Bird.

-Both Freda and Maria had been engaged to young soldiers in the First World War, but both of them were killed and this may well have cemented the companionship they decided to share at Chartwell Cottage just outside Westerham in the late 1940s.
+Both Freda and Maria had been engaged to young soldiers in the First World War, both of whom were killed in action and this may well have cemented the companionship they decided to share at Chartwell Cottage just outside Westerham in the late 1940s.

 A chance meeting on the train up to London introduced Lingstrom to Audrey Atterbury who found the project very exciting.
 By the journey’s end Lingstrom had persuaded Audrey to join their team and be trained under string-puppeteer John Wright of the Little Angel Theatre Company.
 In the summer of 1950 production began with Andy Pandy soon being joined by Teddy and Louby Lou.
 At that point Molly Gibson joined Audrey to be the second puppeteer.

 Maria Bird was the narrator for many of the episodes, as well as the piano player.